The sum-product problem for small sets: Introduction

 We note that, in addition to the trivial fact $SP(1)=1$, the $k=2,3$ cases of Theorem \ref{mainSP} are immediate, as $|A+A|=|AA|=3$ whenever $|A|=2$, and $\max\{|A+A|,|AA|\}=6$ whenever $|A|=3$, the latter by the aforementioned arithmetic mean-geometric mean inequality.
 Further, since $SP(k)$ is defined as a minimum, we can establish the required upper bounds for Theorem \ref{mainSP} by exhibiting a single example for each value of $k$, as is done in Table \ref{UBtable} below.
 We encourage the reader to verify the entries in the third and fourth columns, and we do not claim these examples to be unique, even up to scaling.

 We dedicate the remainder of the paper to establishing the required lower bounds on $SP(k)$ for $4\leq k \leq 9$.
+Our general approach is as follows: if one of $|A+A|$ or $|AA|$ is \textit{very} small (close to its minimum value), then known structural characterizations should allow us to conclude that the other is large (close to its maximum value).
+This core idea is not new, as seen in the \textit{few sums, many products problem}, dating to work of Elekes and Ruzsa \cite{ER}, and the \textit{few products, many sums problem}, for which the interested reader should refer to \cite{MRSS}.

 In Section \ref{3k4LB}, we provide two separate proofs for $4\leq k \leq 7$, each using a different application of Freiman's characterization of $k$-element sets with sumset size at most $3k-4$.
 The first proof, Section \ref{47e}, is the more elementary, and includes case analysis on the product sets of $k$-element subsets of $(2k-3)$-term arithmetic progressions, which may be of independent interest.
-The second proof, Section \ref{FIS}, is less labor intensive, but requires a few more mature tools.
-In Section \ref{3k3LB}, we tackle the trickier cases $k=8,9$ using Frieman's characterization of $k$-element sets with sumset size at most $3k-3$, and analysis of the sumsets of unions of two geometric progressions with the same common ratio $r>1$, with separate treatments for the overlapping cases $r\neq 2$ and $r\geq 2$.
-Some of these latter results may also be of independent interest.
+The second proof, Section \ref{FIS}, is less labor intensive, but requires a few more mature tools, as well as the fact that a geometric progression of positive integers is a Sidon set.
+We provide a proof of this latter fact using the rational root theorem, the application of which inspired much of our work in Section \ref{3k3LB}.
+In that section, we tackle the trickier cases $k=8,9$ using Frieman's characterization of $k$-element sets with sumset size at most $3k-3$, and analysis of the sumsets of unions of two geometric progressions with the same common ratio $r>1$, with separate treatments for the overlapping cases $r\neq 2$ and $r\geq 2$.
+Most of these latter results are generalized to include geometric progressions with negative elements, and some may also be of independent interest.